Georgia Tech researcher part of NIH-funded multicenter genetic study of prostate cancer in African men

 Men of African descent suffer disproportionately from prostate cancer compared to men of other ethnicities.
 So, researchers from 11 institutions in the U.S. and Africa will look at genetic susceptibility and population genomics of prostate cancer in men of African descent.

-Specifically, the study hopes to provide new information about the genetic etiology of prostate cancer and evaluate how population differences and history of African and African American populations affects the underlying reasons for high rates of prostate cancer in African Americans.
+Specifically, the study hopes to provide new information about the genetic etiology of prostate cancer and evaluate how population differences and history of African and African American populations affect the underlying reasons for high rates of prostate cancer in African Americans.

-Lachance, a Petit Institute faculty member, and his lab will use their expertise in population genetics and computational biology to focus on the evolutionary genomics of prostate cancer in African populations.
+Lachance, a Petit Institute faculty member and his lab will use their expertise in population genetics and computational biology to focus on the evolutionary genomics of prostate cancer in African populations.